ASUS-AICS/LibMultiLabel/docs/tutorials/Parameter_Selection_for_Neural_Networks.rst

 After the search process, the program applies the best parameters to obtain the final model by adding the validation set for training.
 The average P@1 score is 81.99% on the test set, better than the result without a hyper-parameter search.
-Note that after obtaining the best hyper-parameters, we combine training and validation sets train a final model for testing.
+Note that after obtaining the best hyper-parameters, we combine training and validation sets to train a final model for testing.
 For more details about 're-training', please refer to the `Re-train or not`_ section.

 Early Stopping of the Parameter Search